paralympics/sdms-user-guide/docs/competition-management/approval-management.md

 # Approval Management

 Beginning in 2014, World Para Athletics implemented a process where NPCs could apply for their competitions to be approved and sanctioned in SDMS.
 NPCs first purchase a number of credits, which are then used to pay for the competition requests so that the requests aren’t held up by financial problems.
-The process is explained fully from an NPC point of view in the [User Guide](https://db.ipc-services.org/sdms/doc/info/2013_10_07_SDMS_AT_Guide_Competition_Approval.pdf "blank") , also available as the third link under Approval Management).
+The process is explained fully from an NPC point of view in the [World Para Athletics Competition Approval Guide](https://db.ipc-services.org/sdms/doc/info/2013_10_07_SDMS_AT_Guide_Competition_Approval.pdf) , also available as the third link under Approval Management).

 Competition requests in athletics are divided into two categories: